NeedsSoySauce/MyMovieList/README.md

 * `FLASK_APP`: Entry point of the application (should always be `wsgi.py`).
 * `FLASK_ENV`: The environment in which to run the application (either `development` or `production`).
 * `SECRET_KEY`: Secret key used to encrypt session data.
 * `TESTING`: Set to False for running the application.
 Overridden and set to True automatically when testing the application.
+Can be set to true to force the database repository to be repopulated on each run.
 * `WTF_CSRF_SECRET_KEY`: Secret key used by the WTForm library.
+* `SQLALCHEMY_DATABASE_URI`: URI for the database SQLAlchemy will use.
+* `SQLALCHEMY_ECHO`: Set to True to log debugging information from SQLAlchemy.
+* `REPOSITORY`: Specifies what repository to use.
+Either 'memory' or 'database'.

 ## Execution